 During the Second World War, a small team of Royal Marines were the first ashore at Namsos in April 1940, seizing the approaches to the Norwegian town and making way for the landing of the British Army two days later.
 Later, these Marines would form an amphibiously trained division.
 The Royal Marines formed No. 1 Commando during this time (A Commando), which served at Dieppe.

 Royal Marines have a distinguished record, and since their establishment in 1942 as Royal Marine Commandos have taken part in active operations worldwide every year.
 They were the first-ever military unit to achieve an air assault insertion by helicopter during the Suez Crisis in 1956.
-They also had their part to play in the land element during the 1982 Falkland War.
+They also had their part to play in the land element during the 1982 Falklands War.

 Next in this series we will take a look at the 148 (Meiktila) Battery Royal Artillery.